Our Leadership Team

 As our Head of Administration, Rob Campbell manages the day to day operations of Williamsburg Christian Academy outside of teacher instruction, including financial management, marketing, development, facilities and communication.

 Michelle Flanagan earned her Early Childhood Education degree from Towson University in 1990.
 She continued her education by earning her Master's in Education from Johns Hopkins University.
 Michelle has 13 years of classroom teaching experience along with 5 years in school administration.
-She was selected to supervise student teachers, make contributions towards brain research and train teachers in hands-on science early in her career and was also chosen to participate in a cohort of educators in the Responsive Classroom training teachers in its philosophy.
+She was selected to supervise student teachers, make contributions towards brain research and train teachers in hands-on science early in her career and was also chosen to participate in a cohort of educators in the Responsive Classroom, training teachers in its philosophy.

 In her years staying home with her young children, Michelle was a large group teacher in children's ministry at Williamsburg Community Chapel, and also served in Women's Ministry and mentored William and Mary students.
 Michelle is the wife of Shawn and the mom of three children who attend or have attended WCA.
-Ryan graduated from WCA in 2016 along with Lindsey in 2017, Lainey who is currently a sophomore.
+Ryan graduated from WCA in 2016 along with Lindsey in 2017, and Lainey is currently a sophomore.

 Beth Fletcher is serving as the Head of Middle and Upper School and directs the Enrichment program.
 She grew up with her parents outside of Washington D.C., in Potomac, Maryland.
 Beth graduated from American University in 1989 with a B.A. in Psychology and earned her Masters of Social Work specializing in Disabilities in 1991 from Gallaudet University, also in Washington D.C.
-As Gallaudet is the premiere university in the world for deaf people, all of the classes are taught in American Sign Language and provided a truly unique opportunity for Beth to experience this very special culture and language.
+As Gallaudet is the premiere university in the world for deaf people.
+All classes at Gallaudet are taught in American Sign Language and provided a truly unique opportunity for Beth to experience this very special culture and language.
 With this extensive knowledge, Beth also contributes teaching one class of American Sign Language.
 Prior to joining WCA leadership in 2010 as Head of Middle School, Beth was an Odyssey of the Mind coach, middle school math and science teacher and high school ASL teacher.
 She recently had the privilege of teaching AP Psychology and loved it!

 Lower School Principal